kaizhu256/node-utility2/README.md

-# change since 83b7c0e4
+# change since 5b72f865
-- npm publish 2015.4.29-a
+- npm publish 2015.4.30-a
-- remove redis and mongodb extension from taskRunWithCache
+- use Infinity instead of NaN as fallback for modeNext
-- fix requestResponseCleanup
+- fix statusCode error for "response" responseType
-- change ajax callback signature to onError(error, xhr)
-- merge testCase_uuid4_default and testCase_uuidTime_default into testCase_uuidXxx_default
+- more revamping of node-ajax to closely model browser-ajax
 - none